India

 “A few decades ago, the situation in Gir was dire.
 But the local population took ownership and brought about a remarkable transformation,” he said.
 “This rise in lion numbers proves that when society feels responsible, extraordinary results follow.”

-Role Of Policy, Technology, and Inclusion
+Role Of Policy, Technology, & Inclusion

-Mr Modi also credited policy reforms, technological advancements, and inclusive governance for the success.
+The Prime Minister also credited policy reforms, technological advancements, and inclusive governance for the success.

 “Gujarat became the first state to appoint women as forest officers on a large scale,” he noted.
 “In addition to this, officials adopted global best practices and utilised the latest monitoring technologies to protect the lions.”